 Unfortunately, it is still necessary for this to be mentioned.
 At press conferences, there aren’t always sign language interpreters (and when there are, they are mocked by some people).
 Important videos are not fully captioned.
 Podcasts and radio shows are not transcribed.

 At this moment in time, it’s more important than ever to make sure there is equal access to those content.
-It will not just protect those who are d/Deaf and hard of hearing, but also those around them too, as I explain in the video/podcast below.
+It will not just protect those who are deaf, but also those around them too, as I explain in the video/podcast below.

 You can watch the video…